holtbakk/KQL-AC/README.md

 # KQL-AC

-Queries to search for sign-ons affected by Conditional Access policies matching Authentication Context for the Feide application.
+Queries to search for sign-ins affected by Conditional Access policies matching Authentication Context for the Feide application.

-## Querks
+## Quirks / Challenges

+* Feide session
+* AuthenticationContext logging

 ## Step-by-step